 - The less pain emerges and the shorter it stays the less inflammation and destruction are going on.

 - No pain means no inflammation.

 - No inflammation means: the destruction is stopped until the next overload occurs.

-This was how it would go on from there until I healed: I felt arthritic pain and used my exercises adjusting them to my current needs.
+And from there I went on until I healed: I felt arthritic pain and used my exercises, adjusting them to my current needs.

-I gained experience and more confidence in myself, to do something right and effective.
+I gained experiences and got more confident as I became convinced that I did something right and effective.
 So I was able to react sooner, quicker and purposefully.
 And this after a while of exercise even if, for example, I was distracted or still half asleep.

 My body would tell me:

 pain – there is still a problem there

 In this manner, I was able to detect overload, tension and stress factors and to relieve them gradually.

 With my approach, I simultaneously relieved musculature and connective tissues and consequently, my joints.
 According to the release, the inflammatory and destructive operations declined.